-Microsoft Teams and Google Meet integrate with Microsoft 365 and G Suite, respectively.
+Microsoft Teams and Google Meet integrate with Microsoft 365 and Google Workspace, respectively.
 The ability to work on documents collaboratively with your team gives Teams and Meet an edge over Zoom.

 Google Meet and Zoom offer the easiest and quickest ways to start video calls.
 They both have calendar links, meeting URLs, and phone dial-in numbers.
 Starting calls with Teams isn’t as easy as compared to Meet and Zoom.

 Meet and Teams requires an email to join.
 This authenticates the user.
 Zoom doesn’t require an email to join.
 (This could be a downside, for example, if you need to block someone entering a meeting).

 Security-wise, Microsoft and Google have impressive amounts of certifications.
 Unsurprising given they provide services for industries that operate with sensitive data.
 Both offer encryption.